-Amendment (01/02/17): I have indeed received a suggestion regarding two additional services.
+Amendments (01/02/17 & 08/12/17): I have indeed received some suggestions regarding additional services.
 I haven’t used these and so cannot personally vouch for them, but they come to me highly recommended, so perhaps they’ll be of some use to someone.
 They are:

 The Best Website Builders, which contains some free information regarding website design.

 SiteBeginner, a guide for those who need help setting up or managing a website.

 Book Cover Design, which is not a free service but is apparently very good.